-Today she works as an charity auction educator and onstage auctioneer, helping schools and nonprofits across the USA plan more profitable benefit auctions.
-Her galas raise $15,000 to $2 million each and she’s sold at events with crowds up to 1200.
+Today she works as an fundraising educator and onstage auctioneer, helping nonprofits across the country plan more profitable benefit auctions.

-A prolific writer for her own blog and other fundraising sites, her advice is tapped by thousands of auction planners seeking to improve their benefit auctions.
-She’s been covered in Town & Country Magazine, The Washington Post Magazine, Auctioneer, and other publications.
+A prolific writer for her own blog and other fundraising sites, her advice has been tapped by thousands of auction planners seeking to improve their events.
+She offers master classes, books, workbooks, webinars, and checklists for auction planners ready to advance their auction via highly researched strategies.

-As auctioneer, Sherry has an elegant presence and warm persona which elevates the live auction at many galas.
-At almost 6 feet tall, she commands the stage and comfortably connects with male and female guests.
+A charismatic presence in the room, Sherry elevates the experience of any live auction.
+At over 6′ tall, she commands the stage and comfortably connects with male and female guests.

 Seeking a more personal introduction?

 Exotic animal training school: When I found a program in California that would teach me how to be an exotic animal trainer, I jumped at the chance.
 My 2005 graduation project was Bamm-Bamm, this handsome grizzly.
-Though I decided not to pursue that career, I still think of my experiences working with the big cats, monkey, bears, and especially the elephant, Nellie.
-My big prize was receiving a T-shirt for setting a new speed record for shoveling elephant poop.
+Though I decided not to pursue that career, I often recall my experiences working with the big cats, monkey, bears, and especially the elephant, Nellie.
+My proudest moment was receiving a T-shirt for setting a new speed record for shoveling elephant poop.

 Corporate career: When I worked for Koch Industries, I sold a specialty cement into the concrete industry in Pittsburgh, PA.
 My work uniform was often jeans and steel-toed boots.
-The dress code was different at General Electric, but the frenetic pace didn’t change — I had five jobs and seven managers in six years.
-Fortunately I worked with great people in both companies.
+The dress code was different at General Electric, but the frenetic pace didn’t change — I had five jobs and seven managers in six years at GE.
+I worked with top-notch people in both companies.

 Virginia Rookie Auctioneer of the Year: Virginia auctioneers in their first year of licensing are invited to participate in a rookie contest.
-In January 2004, I did participate … and much to my surprise, won!
-My fledgling chant had been developed during my commute.
-As I drove to GE everyday, I practiced chanting in the car while listening to CDs of other auctioneers selling.
+In January 2004, I participated and much to my surprise, won!
+My fledgling chant had been developed during my morning commute to GE.
+Driving to work each day, I practiced chanting in the car while listening to recordings of auctioneers selling.

 As Seen On TV: In a case of being in the right place at the right time, I was selected to be on two cable television programs.
 In 2007, fashion designer Isaac Mizrahi from his E!
 Style show gave me some fabulous clothing and packing advice.
 The following year, my home office enjoyed stellar upgrades from Andrew Dan-Jumbo of TLC’s Take Home Handyman.
 You can watch clips from the shows here.

 Plus-size model: Armed with information from Google, I made trips to New York and Miami to visit plus-size modeling agencies.
-A Miami agent overlooked my advanced age (for modeling) to take a chance on me, and it made my year when I started working overseas a few weeks later.
-I was sooo nervous!
+A Miami agent overlooked my advanced age (advanced age for modeling) to take a chance on me.
+It made my year when I started working overseas a few weeks later.
 From 2005-2011, I shot print work in Europe and the USA (view some modeling jobs here), supplemented with TV work and runway jobs, like the shows I worked for Macy’s and Clinton Kelly from “What Not to Wear.”
-For me, modeling was stressful.

 Chant competitions: When time and money allow, I compete in auction competitions.
 I’ve placed a couple of times but never won.
-Most recently in 2009, I took 3rd while competing for the Virginia State Champion Auctioneer.
+Most recently in July 2012, I was a finalist in the International Auctioneers Championship contest, and (a few weeks later) placed 1st runner up while competing for the Virginia State Champion Auctioneer.
 Judges commented on my “platform skills,” “ability to develop immediate audience rapport,” and “direct bid calling technique.”
-I’m often the only female in state competitions, which supports a recent statistic indicating that just 10% of auctioneers are women.
+I’m often the only female in state competitions, which supports one statistic indicating that just 15% of auctioneers are women.